-- 159 [JOUR 101].
+159 [JOUR 101].
 Survey of Mass Communication and Society.
 Credit 3 hours.
 A survey of the influences of the mass media on our society and culture.
 This course examines the content of the news media and the entertainment industry and its effects on such areas as politics, social mores, public opinion and economics.
-The implications of present day rapid communication technology are also examined. - 211.
-Introduction to Public Speaking.
+The implications of present day rapid communication technology are also examined.

+211. Introduction to Public Speaking.
 Credit 3 hours.
 Training in the organization of materials and the oral and physical aspects of delivery in various speaking situations.
 Intended to give the beginning student an understanding of and practice in communicative speaking.

-(Fall, Spring, Summer1). - 215 [111].
+- 215 [111].
 Introduction to Interpersonal Communication.
 Credit 3 hours.
 An introduction to the communication process.
-Survey and application of intra and interpersonal communication with special emphasis given to communication models, the message, the sender, and resulting behavior.

-- 220. Voice and Articulation.
+Survey and application of intra- and interpersonal communication with special emphasis given to communication models, the message, the sender, and resulting behavior. - 220.
+Voice and Articulation.
 Credit 3 hours.
 Training in basic vocal skills.
 Emphasis on the mastery of speech sounds to improve articulation and to smooth out excessive regional dialects.
-Study of International Phonetic Alphabet. - 221 [JOUR 222].
+Study of International Phonetic Alphabet. - \221 [JOUR 222].
 Intermediate Photojournalism.
 Credit 3 hours.
 Prerequisite: Communication 121.
 Advanced techniques in printing, composition, lighting, and camera handling for print media presentation.
 Credit cannot be given for both Communication 221 and Visual Arts 221.
-Six hours of studio/laboratory per week.
-The course is a Mass Communication and Journalism elective. - 256 [254].
+Six hours of studio/laboratory per week. - \256 [254].
 Introduction to Radio Production.
 Credit 3 hours.
 Prerequisites: Communication 151 and 159.
 A study of the techniques of radio production.
 Actual hands-on experience in studio program production procedures used in radio broadcasting.
 Studies will engage in practical work in all areas of production as well as several program formats.
 Six hours of lecture/laboratory per week.
 Academic support fee: \$10.00. - 291.
 Introduction to Communication Theory and Research.
 Credit 3 hours.
 Application of theories to communication examples and examination of research tools used in the study of communication.
 Recommended to be taken during the sophomore year. - 311.
 Advanced Public Speaking.
 Credit 3 hours.
 Prerequisite: Communication 211.
 A consideration of the major types of public addresses with practice in their composition and delivery. - 312.
 Small Group Communication.
 Credit 3 hours.
 An investigation of the philosophy of the various forms of discussion with emphasis upon the practical uses of discussion.
-Training in group leadership and participation. - 321 [JOUR 321].
+Training in group leadership and participation. - \321 [JOUR 321].
 Magazine Writing and Editing.
 Credit 3 hours.
 Prerequisite: Communication 151.
-An intensive study of non-fiction magazine writing and editorial methods.
-This course includes study of traditional magazines as well as developing electronic forms.
-The course is a Mass Communication and Journalism elective. - 340 [JOUR 340].
+An intensive study of nonfiction magazine writing and editorial methods.
+This course includes study of traditional magazines as well as developing electronic forms. - \340 [JOUR 340].
 Public Affairs and Depth News Reporting.
 Credit 3 hours.
 Prerequisite: Communication 151.
-Practice in precision journalism methods and in gathering and writing news stories on government, industry, education, and society.
-The course is a Mass Communication and Journalism elective. - 341 [JOUR 341].
+Practice in precision journalism methods and in gathering and writing news stories on government, industry, education, and society. - \341 [JOUR 341].
 News Editing, Design and Typography.
 Credit 3 hours.
 Prerequisite: Communication 151.
-A study of copy editing, headline and cutline writing, page design, and printing methods.
-The course is a Mass Communication and Journalism elective. - 342.
+A study of copy editing, headline and cutline writing, page design, and printing methods. - 342.
 The Oral Interpretation of Literature.
 Credit 3 hours.
 Prerequisite: Three semester hours of literature.
 Training in oral interpretation of various types of literature, especially of selections in the field of the student's own interest.
-(Spring).